-File Lock will not protect USB disks since protecting them is useless: File Lock is not an encryption software, thus it will not encrypt files and will not modify anything on your computer.
+File Lock will not protect USB disks since protecting them is useless: File Lock is not an encryption software, so it will not encrypt files and will not modify anything on your computer.
 USB disks will be accessible again if anyone uses them on other computers, even you have locked them on your own computer with File Lock.

 The file or folder will be protected from being created.

-No you don't need to unlock the protected files and folders.
+No, you don't need to unlock the protected files and folders.
 All protected items are unlocked automatically after you uninstalled File Lock.
 But remember, encrypted files always need to be decrypted manually.

 1. In order to show the password window, FileLockService must have been installed and started.
 If there is any problem with it, you can re-install File Lock over the existing copy to let the setup program try to fix it.

 2. Windows Explorer keeps trying to open files and folders to obtain information in background.
-File Lock takes care of the situation and doesn't ask for passwords when the read operations are from Windows Explorer, so that there won't be too many password windows bothering you.
+File Lock takes care of the situation and doesn't ask for passwords when the read operations are from Windows Explorer, so there won't be too many password windows bothering you.
 When you open a password protected item with other programs, the password will be asked.

-You also can overwrite this feature by enabling the advanced option "Ask password for read access by Windows Explorer", then it will ask for passwords when you try to open password protected files/folders in Windows Explorer.
-This is not recommended though, it will ask for passwords even when you move mouse over those files or folders.
+You can also overwrite this feature by enabling the advanced option "Ask password for read access by Windows Explorer", then it will ask for passwords when you try to open password protected files/folders in Windows Explorer.
+This is not recommended, though, it will ask for passwords even when you move mouse over those files or folders.

-In old version, you can enable both "Lock this item" and "Hide this item" for a file or folder, but "Hide" actually also locks it.
+In old version, you could enable both "Lock this item" and "Hide this item" for a file or folder, but "Hide" actually also locks it.
 So, "Hide this item" means "Hide and lock this item".
 You don't need to enable both of them, that feature was a bug in old version.

 In new version, you can only select one single protection mode for a file/folder, and the protection mode "Hide" will also lock the file/folder.
-The protection modes in the list box actually are in the order of protection levels, which are:
+The protection modes in the list box are actually in the order of protection levels, which are:

 Allow < Read-only < Lock < Hide